muggy8/stateless/api.md

 stateless.instantiate(selectionIndex)
 ```

-The instantiate function returns a _scope object that contains a copy of the html element which can be manipulated either directly or by the number of functions provided by the _scope object.
+The instantiate function returns a Scope object that contains a copy of the html element which can be manipulated either directly or by the number of functions provided by the Scope object.

 Example:
 ```javascript